Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only bachelors, many third-year students also want to find opportunities to work directly with colleagues during internships to improve communication skills.
 In a survey conducted by TimelyCare Company (USA) in April with about 700 students graduating in 2023, 53% of students asked said they wanted a completely direct working environment, while 21% wanted to work completely remotely.

-Commenting on the new generation of graduates after the Covid-19 pandemic, Ms. Jialan Wang, Associate Professor at the University of Illinois (USA), assessed that although today's graduates are very proficient in digital, they still need to improve their professional email skills and communication skills.
+Commenting on the new generation of graduates after the Covid-19 pandemic, Ms. Jialan Wang, Associate Professor at the University of Illinois (USA), assessed that although today's graduates are very proficient in digital technology, they still need to improve their professional email skills and communication skills.
 Understanding the reality of Gen Z employees (born from 1997 to 2012), some businesses and universities have organized training to help them adapt to the office environment.

 Source